Mahinath83/artificial-int-course/README.md

 # artificial-int-course
-This is a CAPF artificial course at Cdac
+This is a CAPF artificial course at Cdac,Noida.